Ukraine leader defiant as drone strikes hit Russia again

 The head of Ukraine’s northern Sumy region, which borders Russia, said that Moscow launched over 80 missile and heavy artillery attacks on its territory.
 Governor Dmytro Zhyvytsky said the strikes damaged a monastery near the border town of Shalyhyne.

-Ukrainian air force spokesman Yurii Ihnat said the country’s ability to shoot down incoming missiles is improving, noting there had been no recent reports of Iranian-made attack drones being used on Ukrainian territory.
+Ihnat, the Ukrainian air force spokesman, said the country’s ability to shoot down incoming missiles is improving, noting there had been no recent reports of Iranian-made attack drones being used on Ukrainian territory.

-He refused to comment on damage caused at the two Russian air bases, adding: “We will have to wait for satellite photos and open-source information.”

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine